-All inhalers must accompany students when they are off the school grounds e.g. on a school trip or visiting another school etc. Students are also required to have their own inhaler with them, in addition to being prepared for a spot check.
-Teachers in charge of groups will hold the school inhalers and are clear which students in their group have asthma.
+All inhalers must accompany students when they are off the school grounds e.g. on a school trip or visiting another school etc. Students are also required to have their own inhalers with them, in addition to being prepared for a spot check.
+Teachers in charge of groups will hold the school inhalers and be clear about which students in their group have asthma.
 This is returned to the medical room once back on school grounds.